flet-dev/awesome-flet/README.md

 <h2>Styling.</h2>
 <p>List of projects that extend the styling capabilities of Flet.</p>

-- FletReStyle - Restyle for Flet.
+- FletReStyle - Restyle for Flet. * IN DEVELOPMENT *

 <h2>Utilities.</h2>
 <p>List of utilities for Flet.</p><br>